 Disclaimer: The Blog on ‘Fertilizer’ is not a recommendation to buy / hold / sell any stock.
 The published post is for information purpose only.
-The intention to share write ups on this blog is to create a repository of ideas so that investors can have a look at various frameworks & approaches.
 Please read the detailed disclaimer at the bottom of the post.

 Fertilizer is a chemical product that is applied to the soil to supply it with essential nutrients for the growth of the plant.
 These fertilizer are classified as